How to make a plan: step by step for everything from one day to all life

 You need to understand what exactly you want/need to get in the end before you start planning.
 Otherwise, your plan will be irrelevant, unsuitable, and misleading.

-Sometimes the road is more pleasant when coming to your destination, and a thought-out plan will help ensure you don’t struggle and suffer along the way.
+Sometimes the road is more pleasant than coming to your destination, and a thought-out plan will help ensure you don't struggle and suffer along the way.

 Tip #2: You may try the xTiles SMART Goals Template to ensure your tasks are specific, measurable, achievable, relevant, and time-bound.